 ARTICLE II

-TYPE OF CORPORATION; PURPOSES
+: TYPE OF CORPORATION; PURPOSES

 Section 2.1.
 Type of Corporation.
 This corporation is a public benefit corporation.
 Such designation is made solely for the purposes of Section 355.096.2(2) of the Missouri Nonprofit Corporation Act.

 Section 2.2.
 Purposes Stated in Articles.
 The purposes of this corporation shall be those nonprofit purposes stated in the Articles of Incorporation.